ONSdigital/tidysheet/README.md

 Full documentation on all settings are given in the [Wiki](https://github.com/ONSdigital/tidysheet_public/wiki) (still in progress).

 ## Installation
-To run the code via python you can install the package locally by running the following in R:
+To run the code via local python you will first need to install the package locally by running the following in R:
 ```r
 # Install from local